IsabelleDesle/VirtualGlobeTrotter/Team project.md

 Atvars will also be working on UI and unity today Viola and Isabelle: implement the random voice input concept this afternoon

+24/01/2025
+- no images need to be created from now on.

+from now focus on presentation, documents, user manual, installation guide
+- ppt is on one drive.
+- this weekend each of us thinks about what we want to talk about in 3 minutes.
+- before the presentation: start the laptop and the video
+- book a immers room test on Monday. preferable in the morning.
+- monday afternoon: rehearsel of the presentation .

+- viola: installation guide, design doc
+- atvars: unity part
+- isabelle: functional analysis. all technical explanations that are now in the presentation must be transferred in the functional analysis. + use manual and installation guide.

+Documents to hand in:
+1/Presentation (PDF)
+Brief introduction of the project (content + technical approach) Scrum conclusion (not a weekly review, but a summary including the sprint backlogs, retrospectives, and time tracking) WHY IS YOUR PROJECT IMPORTANT.
+WHAT DO THE CUSTOMER WANT?
+HOW DID YOU SOLVE IT? no technical explanation. keep it high level: we used a special software unity for..., after researching a lot of possibilities we used Elastic searhc as database because of the full text search to find existing images corresponding to the input.

+2/ Final version of the Functional Analysis  (PDF) Problem definition and proposed solution, target audience analysis, comparison with existing solutions, core MVP features, user flow diagrams, wireframes, and results from user testing.
+(Includes updates based on additional user test information and iterations after the interim evaluation.)

+3/ Final version of the Design Document (PDF)

+4/ User Manual for the Client (PDF)
+(This manual should enable the user to get started with the solution.)

+5/ Installation Guide (technical aspect) (PDF) (Explains how the client can set up/install the project and get it running.)
+Zip file containing the project source code (ZIP)